≈

 Defaults to 1.25

-Constant amount of additional time to allow a test to run for (after the application of the timeoutFactor) before considering it to be stuck in an infinite loop.
+Constant amount of additional time, in milliseconds, to allow a test to run for (after the application of the timeoutFactor) before considering it to be stuck in an infinite loop.

 The maximum number of mutations to create per class.
 Use 0 or -ve number to set no limit.